vri3698/Data_Analytics/README.md

 ### Technical Skills Emphasized
 - Python programming for data analysis
-- Web scraping techniques using BeautifulSoup
+- Web scraping techniques using BeautifulSoup, Google API
 - Use of libraries such as Numpy, Pandas, Scikit-learn, and NLTK
 - Machine learning concepts (regression, decision trees, clustering, deep learning)
 - Text mining and analysis of networks using LSI